“Is he a good baby?”

 #4: Extra Solids And/Or Formula Will Fix Your Baby’s Sleep Problems

 The study also debunked the urban myth that starting your baby on solids or supplementing with formula will help them sleep at night.
 In fact, researchers found that babies fed extra solids and milk during the day we’re still just as likely to wake at night but less likely to be fed.

 Over-feeding a baby during the day in an effort to make them wake less at night doesn’t work.
 There are many reasons babies wake at night, hunger is just one.
 Encouraging babies to eat more than they need can only make them uncomfortably full and may increase obesity in later life.

-> Instead of maintaining the myth that night waking is a short-term problem to be resolved as quickly as possible, we need to better-support parents to understand that babies and young children need parenting during the day AND night.
-By creating a culture where parents hide the truth in fear of judgement, we perpetuate the myth and limit the practical support available to help them cope.
+Instead of maintaining the myth, that night waking is a short-term problem to be resolved as quickly as possible, we need to better support parents to understand that babies and young children need parenting during the day AND night.
+By creating a culture where parents hide the truth in fear of judgment, we perpetuate the myth and limit the practical support available to help them cope.

-> Recommended Reading: Follow our comprehensive baby week by week series.
+Recommended Reading: Follow our comprehensive baby week by week series.
 Find out what’s normal for your baby’s age each week, so you can parent with even more confidence.